QUIJOTE Scientific Results -- XVII. Studying the Anomalous Microwave Emission in the Andromeda Galaxy with QUIJOTE-MFI: Conclusions

 \section{Conclusions}

 In this study we used new data from the QUIJOTE-MFI experiment at 10--20\GHz{} to study the Andromeda Galaxy (M31).
 We built the integrated SED in intensity of M31 between 0.408 and 3000\GHz{}, and performed a component separation analysis after subtracting the emission from CMB anisotropies and point sources in the region present in the \cite{fatigoni2021} catalogue.
-We measure the AME amplitude with a significance of 3.5$\sigma$ in the integrated SED of M31, independently of the previous \citetalias{battistelli2019} detection.
+We measure the AME amplitude with a significance of $3.2\sigma$ in the integrated SED of M31, independently of the previous \citetalias{battistelli2019} detection.
 Moreover, our fitted model is consistent with the 6.6\GHz{} measurement provided by that study.
-The addition of QUIJOTE-MFI data improves the definition of AME spectral parameters: its peak frequency, $\nuame=17.28\pm3.08$\GHz{}, and width, $\Wame=0.57\pm0.15$. $\nuame$ are low for most theoretical models but are consistent with most recent studies pointing to $\nuame$ being below 21\GHz{} \citep[e.g.][]{cbassSH2022, ameplanewidesurvey}.
+The addition of QUIJOTE-MFI data improves the definition of AME spectral parameters: its peak frequency, $\nuame=17.2\pm3.2$\GHz{}, and width, $\Wame=0.58\pm0.16$. $\nuame$ is low for most theoretical models but is consistent with most recent studies pointing to $\nuame$ being below 21\GHz{} \citep[e.g.][]{cbassSH2022, ameplanewidesurvey}.
 However, $\Wame$ is slightly greater than expected from theoretical models, but again consistent with recent studies \citep[e.g.][]{AMEwidesurvey, ameplanewidesurvey}.
 This can be explained by the probable large number of AME regions within M31 with different $\nuame$ and $\Wame$ values, which naturally broaden the distribution of the integrated measurement.
-However, the significance of the AME detection is not as dependent on the QUIJOTE-MFI data addition as on the subtraction of point sources.
-The significance of the measurement of $\Aame$ is still greater than 3$\sigma$ (3.5$\sigma$) when discarding the QUIJOTE-MFI data, but this significance falls below 3$\sigma$ ($2.2\sigma$) when no point source subtraction is applied.
-When studying the AME emissivity in M31, we found $\emmAME=9.1\pm2.9\,\mathrm{\mu}$K/(MJy/sr) compared to the $\emmAME=8.8\pm3.8\,\mathrm{\mu}$K/(MJy/sr) estimate obtained by \cite{ameplanewidesurvey} for the Milky Way, pointing to a similar AME behaviour in both.
+Nevertheless, the significance of the AME detection is not as dependent on the QUIJOTE-MFI data addition as on the subtraction of point sources.
+The significance of the measurement of $\Aame$ is still greater than 3$\sigma$ ($3.1\sigma$) when discarding the QUIJOTE-MFI data, but this significance falls below 3$\sigma$ ($2.3\sigma$) when no point source subtraction is applied.
+The $\Aame$ significance also falls below $3\sigma$ when the COMMANDER map is used to subtract the CMB anisotropies instead of NILC or SMICA, highlighting the importance of the choice of the CMB map.
+When studying the AME emissivity in M31, we found $\emmAME=9.6\pm3.1\,\mathrm{\mu}$K/(MJy/sr) compared to the $\emmAME=8.8\pm3.8\,\mathrm{\mu}$K/(MJy/sr) estimate obtained by \cite{ameplanewidesurvey} for the Milky Way, pointing to a similar AME behaviour in both.